Sweet, flavorful, gently caramelized, and flavored with warming spices, this Instant Pot Apple Butter is the taste of Autumn in a jar!

 - Vanilla: Use pure vanilla extract for the best flavor.

-How to Make Instant Pot Apple Butter
+How to Make Apple Butter In The Instant Pot

 - Pressure Cook the Apples: Place the prepared apples into the Instant Pot, and stir in the lemon juice, sugars, cider, spices, and vanilla.
 Pressure cook on HIGH for 8 minutes.
 When cooking time is up, let the pressure release naturally for 15 minutes.